 When I was approached about this, my first thought was that it wouldn’t be too difficult.
 I’m a fan of vegetables and pulses which are cheap and versatile.
 What I hadn’t thought about was how much I actually spend on food, especially random snacks and drinks.
 I am a huge supporter of local artisan producers and incorporate their goodies into my cooking but they don’t come cheap.
 In addition, I cant tell you how many times I have been early for a meeting and have called into a café for a cup of tea to check emails and pass the time.
 It’s amazing how much this adds up!

 Food poverty is a subject close to my heart.
 It is a major issue in Northern Ireland and affects a huge number of people.
 With that in mind, I couldn’t say no to the challenge.

 I quickly realized that planning is the key to my success.
-I called into Lidl for some essentials, tins of chickpeas, kidney beans, vegetables etc. to get me started.
+I called into Lidl NI for some low cost essentials, tea, tins of chickpeas, kidney beans, vegetables etc. to get me started.
 I’ve planned out a few options but it has realised how very unorganised I am when it comes to meal planning

 I’m now really panicking as I have blown most of the budget on essentials and I’m only on day two!

 I will keep updating my progress and fingers crossed, I can do this.

 If you would like to take the #Surviveon20 challenge, please let me know and I will connect you with Wifi Refugees.